W3K707 Music MA Postgraduate Taught 2021

 - Music and Science (P5)

-C. A 60- credit major research project relating to the chosen pathway of specialisation
+- A 60-credit major research project relating to the chosen pathway of specialisation

-The core modules M1 will provide research training and engage with major intellectual issues pertaining to the study of music across all pathways, providing a unified central focus for the degree, in addition to fostering intra-disciplinary connections between the various sub-domains of music studies, as well as interdisciplinary links with other areas of intellectual enquiry in the arts, humanities, and sciences.
+The core module provides research training and engages with major intellectual issues pertaining to the study of music across all pathways, providing a unified central focus for the degree, in addition to fostering intra-disciplinary connections between the various sub-domains of music studies, as well as interdisciplinary links with other areas of intellectual enquiry in the arts, humanities, and sciences.

 The summative assignments will consist of an extended research proposal, and a conference-style oral presentation.